Our approach to high yield bond investing

 For further information on the risks and risk profiles of our funds, please refer to the relevant KIID and Prospectus.
 Past performance is not a guide to future performance.

-High yield strategies
+High yield investment strategies

-Global Head of High Yield
+Aviva Investors Global High Yield Bond Strategy

 Read more about the funds